-Graduates of some of the specializations in the master's program in nursing are eligible for certification examinations and for appointment to advanced practice nursing positions.
+Graduates of some of the specializations in the master's program in nursing are eligible for certification examinations and for appointment to advanced practice nursing licensure and practice.

 In addition to the University requirements for admission (which include application to the Graduate Admissions Office, submission of official transcripts, and an application fee), the School of Nursing admission requirements must be met.
-Applicants to any currently offered specialization in the graduate program in nursing, in which there are openings available, with the exception of the Nurse Anesthesia specialization, will be guaranteed admission if all of the following requirements are met:

 - 1. Completion of the School of Nursing Self-Managed Application Process.
 Three positive references are required, with at least one from a person with a graduate degree in nursing or a related field. - 2.
 Bachelor of Science in Nursing from a CCNE or NLNAC accredited program.
 (Graduates from non-NLNAC or CCNE accredited programs and from other countries will be considered under certain circumstances.
 Please contact the School of Nursing for more information.) - 3.
 RN licensure in good standing. - 4.
-Undergraduate Nursing GPA of 3.0 or better on a 4.0 scale.

-5. Evidence of completion of an undergraduate statistics course with a grade of C or better.

-6. A written statement of "Goals and Objectives" related to the reasons for pursuing a graduate degree.

-- 7. Completion of a minimum of 1 year of professional nursing practice experience prior to enrollment in the first specialization clinical course. - 8.
+Undergraduate Nursing GPA of 3.0 or better on a 4.0 scale. - 5.
+Evidence of completion of an undergraduate statistics course with a grade of C or better. - 6.
+A written statement of "Goals and Objectives" related to the reasons for pursuing a graduate degree. - 7.
+Completion of a minimum of 1 year of professional nursing practice experience prior to enrollment in the first specialization clinical course. - 8.
 Successful completion of a drug screen and a criminal background check, as specified by the School of Nursing, to be performed after initial acceptance to the program.